Zhi-704/Bandcamp-Tracker/README.md

 # Bash
 bash "script.sh"

-# Terraform
-terraform init
-terraform apply
-yes

 # Docker
 docker build -t "image"
 docker run --env-file .env -t "image: tag"
 ```
 #### **IMPORTANT**
  One thing to note is that the majority of scripts use environment variables.
-Make sure to create your own .env/.tfvars and fill out all the variables required to run the code successfully.
+Make sure to create your own .env and fill out all the variables required to run the code successfully.
 Smaller READMEs will be found in each folder going into more depth on how to use that specific part of the repository.

 ## 🚀 Running the Repository